jocko/dotfiles/README.md

     xinput

-Likely, it is the input named *Synaptics XXXX*
+Likely, it is the input named something with *Synaptics*

     xinput list --name-only | grep -i synaptics